sri-setiowati/retail-sales-inventory-analytics/README.md

 Reorder point optimization
 Supplier performance analysis
 Customer segmentation
+Promotion effectiveness analysis
-Automated reporting
+Automated replenishment recommendations
 Power BI Service deployment
 Scheduled data refresh
+Automated reporting
+🧠 Skills Demonstrated

+This project demonstrates practical experience in:

+Data Cleaning
+Data Preparation
+Exploratory Data Analysis
+Python / Pandas
+SQL
+KPI Development
+Data Modeling
+DAX
+Power BI
+Business Intelligence
+Inventory Analytics
+Profitability Analysis
+Business Problem Solving
+Data Visualization
+Business Storytelling
+Git & GitHub
+📌 Conclusion

+This project demonstrates how a Data Analyst can transform raw retail data into business-oriented insights.

+Rather than focusing only on sales volume, the analysis combines:

+Sales
++
+Profitability
++
+Product Performance
++
+Inventory Risk

+to provide a broader view of retail business performance.

+The final workflow demonstrates the ability to move from raw data to analysis, visualization, and actionable recommendations using Python, SQL, Excel, and Power BI.

 Disclaimer

 This project is created for educational and portfolio demonstration purposes.

-All business data is synthetic and should not be interpreted as representing an actual company's financial or operational performance.
+All datasets and business scenarios are synthetic and should not be interpreted as representing the actual performance, operations, customers, or financial results of a real company.